San Francisco Dog Bites Lawyer

 Puncture Wounds & Lacerations

-A dog’s sharp teeth can create deep puncture wounds or cause rough tears that damage the skin and underlying tissue.
-These wounds often bleed significantly, carry a high risk of infection, may require stitches, and can result in permanent scarring.
+A dog's sharp teeth can create deep puncture wounds or jagged lacerations that tear through skin and underlying tissue, often causing significant bleeding, carrying a high risk of infection, requiring stitches, and leaving permanent scars.

 Infections & Soft-Tissue Damage